 Due to the exceptional demand for houses within the past two or three weeks the Cord Meyer Development Company now has only two completed houses unsold.
-Four houses are
+Four houses are being built to sell and three are being built to order.

-As a general plan, the company endeavors to have at least ten houses for sale at all times, either in course of construction or completed.
+As a general plan, the company endeavors to have at least

+ten houses for sale at all times, either in course of construction or completed.
 These are in addition to any houses being built to order.
 The company is, therefore, starting construction of five or six additional houses, and has engaged Robert Tappan to prepare the necessary plans.
 These houses will be located on Pilgrim Street, which is now being graded, and it is intended that other houses to be built on this street are to be designed by Mr. Tappan, in order that he may have the opportunity of carrying out harmonious ideas for the treatment of the block as a whole.